-Set up and Configure PPTP VPN on Linux
+Set up and Configure PPTP VPN on Linux – Easy Steps

+In this article, we want to teach you to Set up and Configure PPTP VPN on Linux.
 PPTP stands for Point-to-Point Tunneling Protocol.
 PPTP operates on TCP port 1723 and is one of the oldest VPN protocols still in use.

-The PPTP is one of the most common, fastest, and easiest VPN protocols to set up and configure. because of this, it is useful for applications in which speed is important, like audio or video streaming, and on older, slower devices with more limited processors.
+The PPTP is one of the most common, fastest, and easiest VPN protocols to set up and configure.
+Because of this, it is useful for applications in which speed is important, like audio or video streaming, and on older, slower devices with more limited processors.

-Set up and Configure PPTP VPN on Linux
+Steps To Set up and Configure PPTP VPN on Linux

 Before you set up your own VPN network, you should have one computer that will be the VPN server.